aptise/peter_sslers/docs/General_Management_Concepts.md

 * A PrivateKey is considered a secondary item to the RenewalConfiguration.
 One can be specified for a given AcmeOrder, but the RenewalConfiguration can specify it's own strategy when obtaining an initial Certificate or Renewing; and that strategy can default to the AcmeAccount.
 * A PrivateKey can be re-used across new/renewed AcmeOrders if specified.
 * An AcmeAccount can specify: use the same PrivateKey for up to 1 year, always use a unique PrivateKey, use a new PrivateKey every day, use a new PrivateKey every week.
 The AcmeAccount can choose to use daily or weekly per-account or global keys.
+* An EnrollmentPolicy sets the default AcmeAccounts and Private Key options when using this system

 ### CertificateCAs and Certificate Chains